WPChill/strong-testimonials/readme.txt

 The new `[strong]` shortcode uses a template file that can be copied into your theme.
 You can create multiple template files and include them using a shortcode attribute; e.g. `template="my-template"`.
 Template functions are also available for adding testimonial fields to new or existing templates.

-The original shortcodes do not use template files, but the stylesheets are largely structural so you can add CSS in your theme or [custom CSS](http://wordpress.org/plugins/simple-custom-css/).
+The original `[wpmtst]` shortcodes do not use template files, but the stylesheets are largely structural so you can add CSS in your theme or [custom CSS](http://wordpress.org/plugins/simple-custom-css/).
 In fact, I like to skip loading the stylesheets (in `Testimonials > Settings`) to see how they look in the theme, then style up from there.
 Future versions will have pre-built templates with adjustable colors, borders, etc.

 = How can I change "testimonial" to "review", for example? =